DEsalasL/lopit_analyst/README.md

 -	TMT abundances by experiment
 ##### Labeling efficiency
 Excel files with labeling efficiency calculations by experiment.
-**Main output**:
+#### Main output:
 Parsed_PSM.headers.Pmar.tsv

 # Step2 data basic filtering of low-quality PSMs
-This step will retain unambiguous PSMs, PSMs that match a unique protein group, PSMs of rank = 1, PSMs of rank = 1 by search engine, target and decoy PSMs matched to a given spectrum and ranked by their score PSMs identified for MS2-spectra, and PSMs with inject time < 50 ms. Simultaneously, it will remove PSMs annotated as contaminants and provided to the ‘--exclude_taxon’ flag, PSMs with isolation interference > 50%, PSMs with fewer than half SPS precursors matched, PSMs with low S/N, entries == "NoQuanLabels"
+This step will **retain** unambiguous PSMs, PSMs that match a unique protein group, PSMs of rank = 1, PSMs of rank = 1 by search engine, target and decoy PSMs matched to a given spectrum and ranked by their score PSMs identified for MS2-spectra, and PSMs with inject time < 50 ms. Simultaneously, it will **remove** PSMs annotated as contaminants and provided to the ‘--exclude_taxon’ flag, PSMs with isolation interference > 50%, PSMs with fewer than half SPS precursors matched, PSMs with low S/N, entries == "NoQuanLabels"

 ```
 lopit_analyst.py filtering --input Step1__Diagnostics_ Pmar/Parsed_PSM.headers.Pmar.tsv \